-Like when writing that test that you studied for so long.
+It’s like writing that test for which you’ve studied so long.
 You hope you’re going to get an A+, but want to know the results, and how the teacher sees it.
 It’s the same with websites.
 Building a website that looks good and has content is just the first step.
-The real deal comes after you show the world what you got, and the search engine gives you a grade.
-If you get a bad one you can cry or do something about it to correct your mistakes by analyzing them.
+The real deal comes after you show the world what you’ve got, and the search engine gives you a grade.
+If you get a bad one you can cry or do something to correct your mistakes by analyzing them.

 Long story short, without web analytics you can’t monitor how your site performs.
-It’s important to analyze website traffic because without it you can’t measure the effectiveness of your marketing strategy, sales funnel performs.
+It’s important to analyze website traffic because without it you can’t measure the effectiveness of your marketing strategy and sales funnel performance.
 In other words, if you skip this part, you have no clue if the time and resources you are putting in your website are worth it.

 So you need DATA!

-Easy to say, but where do you start?
+Easy to say, but where shoul you start?
 Where do you get the data from?
 What kind of data are you looking for?

 Web analytics tools can be really overwhelming.
 You fire up Google Analytics and suddenly you are surrounded by all kinds of metrics telling you something that you probably don’t understand.
-One thing you have to understand is data is just a pile of numbers if you don’t understand it, and don’t know how to track events or the whole funnel.
+One thing you have to understand is data is just a pile of numbers.

 “Alice: Would you tell me, please, which way I ought to go from here?